 In order to promote honest, direct communication, information disclosed during Informal Resolution must remain private, except where disclosure may be required by law or authorized in connection with duties on behalf of the Institute.

-For additional information regarding filing a report and options for confidential reporting and disclosure, please consult with the Student Sexual Misconduct Policy or contact the Title IX coordinator referenced on page 43 of this report.
+For additional information regarding filing a report and options for confidential reporting and disclosure, please consult with the Student Sexual Misconduct Policy or contact the Title IX coordinator.

 Sex Offenders Registration